ManagedBass/ManagedBass/README.md

 See the [Sample Repositories](https://github.com/ManagedBass) for examples.

-> ManagedBass depends on [ManagedBass.PInvoke](https://github.com/ManagedBass/ManagedBass.PInvoke) for PInvoke declarations which is quite stable package.
+> ~~ManagedBass depends on [ManagedBass.PInvoke](https://github.com/ManagedBass/ManagedBass.PInvoke) for PInvoke declarations which is quite stable package.~~

+> ManagedBass is now provided as a set of packages split per AddOn.

 Getting Started
 -----------------------------------------